Spin waves in bilayers of transition-metal dichalcogenides: Numerical results and discussion

-As we have already discussed above, external magnetic field leads to phase transitions associated with reorientation of the magnetic moments of the two monolayers.
+As we have already discussed above, external magnetic field leads to spin reorientation in the two monolayers.
 The transition to spin-flop phase appears at $h_{\rm sf}$ and then at the saturation field $h_s$ the transition to fully collinear (ferromagnetic) phase takes place.
-The critical fields $h_s$ and $h_{\rm sf}$ are determined by the anisotropy constants and interlayer exchange parameter, as described in section 2.
-Variation of the the fields $h_s$ and $h_{\rm sf}$ with the easy-axis anisotropy constant $D_z$ is shown in Fig.5 for other parameters typical of 2H-VTe$_2$.
+The threshold fields $h_s$ and $h_{\rm sf}$ are determined by the anisotropy constants and interlayer exchange parameter, as described in section 2.
+Variation of the the fields $h_s$ and $h_{\rm sf}$ with the easy-axis anisotropy constant $D_z$ is shown in Fig.5.
+To present a complete physical picture, we plot there $h_s$ and $h_{\rm sf}$ for $D_z$ significantly exceeding the value of $D_z$ in 2H-VTe$_2$, while the other parameters correspond to 2H-VTe$_2$.
 This figure shows that when $D_z=0$, the transition to the spin-flop phase appears already at infinitesimally small magnetic field.
-This figure also shows that the saturation field decreases with increasing $D_z$ and for a specific value of $D_z$ (denoted as $D_z^M$) the saturation field and the transition field to the spin-flop phase become equal and the system changes from antiferromagnetic to ferromagnetic without the intermediate spin-flop phase.
+This figure also shows that in a general case the saturation field decreases with increasing $D_z$ and for a specific value of $D_z$ (denoted as $D_z^M$) the saturation field and the transition field to the spin-flop phase become equal, and the system changes from antiferromagnetic to ferromagnetic without the intermediate spin-flop phase (so-called metamagnetic transition).
+However, this does not happen in 2H-VTe$_2$ due to a small value of $D_z$ in this material, indicated by the vertical dashed line in Fig.5.
+Accordingly, transition to the spin-flop phase takes place at a small magnetic field, and the range of magnetic field where the antiparallel configuration is stable is very narrow.
+In turn, the range of magnetic field with stable spin-flop phase is relatively large.
+This is shown explicitly in Fig.6, where the dispersion curves are plotted as a function of external magnetic field.